Warner University: History

-Warner Southern College was founded in 1968 by the Southeastern Association of the Church of God in Anderson, Indiana.
+"Warner Southern College" was founded in 1968 by the Southeastern Association of the Church of God in Anderson, Indiana.
 The first freshman class of 27 students entered in the fall of 1968.
-In 2008, the name was changed to Warner University.
+In 2008, the name was changed to "Warner University".

 Campus

 Warner's 360 acre campus is located 5 mi south of Lake Wales, Florida, in the geographic center of the state between Tampa and Orlando.

 Student enrollment

-Enrollment hit an all-time record high of 1,215 students in the fall of 2017 and the university has a student-to-faculty ratio of 16:1.
-Its student body represents over 28 states and 19 countries.
+Enrollment reached 1,215 students in the fall of 2017; the university had a student-to-faculty ratio of 16:1 in that year.
 43% of undergraduates at Warner University are first-generation college students.
-In 2019-2020, gender distribution was 54 percent male students and 46 percent female students.
+In 2019–2020, gender distribution was 54 percent male students and 46 percent female students.

 Awards and recognition

+Warner University was ranked #103-135 in Regional Universities South by U.S. News & World Report in 2022-23.

 Warner University was ranked #63 the Regional Colleges South category of U.S. News & World Report's "Best Colleges."

 Warner University's ranking in the 2020 edition of U.S. News & World Report's "Best Colleges" is #58 in the Regional Colleges South category.
 Schools are ranked according to their performance across a set of widely accepted indicators of excellence.